Why the horse racing scandal should be a wake-up call to Australia's cruellest animal industries.

 Greyhound trainer, Wollongong

-The exposure of live baiting didn’t end greyhound racing (though many believe it should have), but there have been far-reaching repercussions for the broader racing industry, which has historically enjoyed little oversight and unconditional government support.
-It’s clear that those days are now over.
+The exposure of live baiting didn’t end greyhound racing (though many believe it should have), but there have been far-reaching repercussions for the broader racing industry, which has enjoyed little oversight and unconditional government support for far too long.

 This image contains content which some may find confronting